ABTech/tracker/README.md

 You must install Sphinx if you wish to use the event search feature.
 You can then generate an index by running the command `rails ts:index` on the server.

-You must install Postfix if you wish to send emails from Tracker.
-No configuration for Postfix is required.
+You must install and conifgure a sendmail provider if you wish to send emails from Tracker.

 ## Development Setup